MobiusLooped/imphash/readme.md

+### Changes in this fork
+The original imphash.go file uses string concatenation that, when automated, creates massive memory allocation issues.
+These have been replaced with builder.String() to streamline and pare down memory required.

 ### ImpHash for Go

 * The imports are sorted by the library and function name, so re-ordering the imports doesn't change the import hash.
 However, that means the imports aren't the same as the `pefile` Python module, or other sources, such as VirusTotal.